contao-community-alliance/composer-plugin/README.md

 for Contao 3 extensions to be installed in the `system/modules` folder.

-If your GIT repository contains only files that should be copied into the `system/modules/extension-name` folder, simply specify an empty source and the targe folder.
+If your GIT repository contains only files that should be copied into the `system/modules/extension-name` folder, simply specify an empty source and the target folder.

 ```json
 {